greeve/eportfolio/05_competency_c.md

 Libraries and information organizations can also find diversity from its patrons' and employees' educational background.

-A less commonly considered aspect of diversity, but no less important, is a person's personality.
+A less commonly considered aspect of diversity, but no less important, is an individual's personality.

 ## Evidence